skoriche/NWC-CUAHSI-NGIAB-Calibration-Summer-Institute/README.md

 ## 📝 License and Acknowledgment

-This workshop was supported by the **Cooperative Institute for Research to Operations in Hydrology (CIROH)** with funding from the **NOAA Cooperative Institute Program**.
+This workshop is supported by the Cooperative Institute for Research to Operations in Hydrology (CIROH) with funding from the NOAA Cooperative Institute Program.
+The tools, workflows, and concepts presented in this workshop build upon the significant efforts and contributions of several key groups and individuals.
+We gratefully acknowledge:

+- The development of the `NextGen In A Box (NGIAB) ecosystem` is a central initiative of `CIROH-UA`, with key development contributions from the `AWI Science and Technology Team`.
+- The core `NGEN-Cal tool`, fundamental to the calibration processes showcased, was developed by the `NOAA Office of Water Prediction (NOAA-OWP)` in collaboration with `Lynker`.
+- The `NGEN-Cal calibration workflow`, initially developed by `Xia Feng`, was subsequently refactored and integrated to operate within the NGIAB ecosystem by `Josh Cunningham`, with crucial domain science contributions from `Sifan A. Koriche, Md Shahabul Alam, and James Halgren`.
+- This `GitHub repository`, which serves as the central hub for all workshop materials, tools, detailed instructions, pre-conference and other relevant information, was prepared and is maintained by `Sifan A. Koriche and Josh Cunningham`.

-The statements, findings, conclusions, and recommendations are those of the author(s) and do not necessarily reflect the opinions of NOAA.
+The statements, findings, conclusions, and recommendations presented in this workshop and its associated materials are those of the author(s) and do not necessarily reflect the official opinions of `NOAA`, `CIROH`, or the other acknowledged contributing organizations and individuals.

 ---